Bwatiye

 - Health And Mental Health

-- Health practices among the Bwatiye combine traditional medicine with modern healthcare.
-Mental health is often addressed through community support and traditional healers.
+- Health practices among the Bwatiye include traditional medicine and modern healthcare.
+Mental health is often addressed through community support and spiritual healing practices.

 - Mental Health Views